JanssenProject/jans/docs/casa/plugins/cert-authn-tutorial.md

 ### Import a certificate

 When setting up the Casa plugin, admins (or users themselves) imported their certificates in the certificate manager of the web browser.
-Here, the certificate has to be imported into they Yubikey instead.
+Here, the certificate has to be imported into the Yubikey instead.
 Here's how to do so:

 1. As administrator, run the following commands: